uyuni-project/uyuni-rfc/accepted/00000-salt-ssh-with-salt-bundle.md

 # Motivation
 [motivation]: #motivation

-As the Python 2 gets deprecated and out of support and some of the supported Linux systems still has no proper Python 3 version supported by Salt, we need to have a way to process Salt-SSH events on managed system side.
+Due to the deprecation of Python 2 and dropping support of it, while some of supported Linux systems still has no proper Python 3 version supported by Salt, we need to have a way to process Salt-SSH events on managed system side.

-We can deploy Salt Bundle with bundled Python inside the virtual environment and handle all the Salt-SSH events using Salt Bundle and make Salt-SSH independent from Python on the managed system.
+We can deploy Salt Bundle with bundled Python inside the virtual environment and handle all the Salt-SSH events using Salt Bundle with making Salt-SSH independent from Python on the managed system.
-Additionally the list of working modules will be extended as Salt Bundle contains binary python modules required by some of Salt modules.
+Additionally we are extending the list of working modules as Salt Bundle contains binary python modules required by some of Salt modules.

 This approach will help us to limit the number of supported versions of Salt codebase and drop `py26-compat-salt`, `py27-compat-salt` and all Python 2 dependencies maintenance.